ch23s020/Assignment1/README.md

 2. repaeat all procedure of running forward and back with added algo.

 Finally push to wandb and see for correlation graph and other mentioned stuff in assignment.

-**Code Structure**
-Code is in following parts:-
-1) Pip Install wandb
-2) Data Processing
-3) Question 2 to View The Images
-4) An Single class MetaNeuron containing all the stages as follows:
-   a) Initialsing Variables/Hyperparameters to Class
-   b) Defining Activation Function and Its derivative and Loss Functions
-   c) Forward  and Back Propogation.
-   d) Defining Optimizers
-   e) Training Function.
-Training Function contains minibatch approach.
-Wandb Log

-At the final Wandb initialisation is done.

-It is possible that the converted .py file may not run properly as I am not aware of it completely.
-Hence, I request to run the google colab file to check the final output and to test for any added functionality.

-During the Run I used two Wandb account for testing purposes as it is creating error
-1) One:- Username:- CH23S020(My Roll No) from Smail
-2) username:- rrjadhao27(Personal Mail id)

-Hence you might see reports from both the account.
-All are for the same above mentioned stages in the same order.